-Cambria County Backpack Project Continues to Grow
+Cambria County Backpack Project

-Thanks to grassroots efforts, caring volunteers, and support from CFA, the Cambria County Backpack Project has become a critical local program that has helped provide more than 420,000 meals to area children since its inception in 2013 as the Johnstown BackPack Project.
+Thanks to grassroots efforts, caring volunteers, and support from CFA, the Cambria County Backpack Project has become a critical local program that has helped provide more than 465,000 meals to area children since its inception in 2013 as the Johnstown BackPack Project.

 The program responds to a previously unanswered demand in the region, working with an increasing number of local school districts to identify and provide meals to chronically hungry children from communities across Cambria County.
 Referring schools and organizations include Blacklick Valley, Ferndale, Forest Hills, Greater Johnstown, Portage, Richland, Westmont Hilltop, and Windber school districts as well as Mom’s House and Morrell Pre-K, operated by Cambria County Child Development Corporation.
 The Learning Lamp and Community Action Partnership of Cambria County are also partners.

-Food donations have been challenging this year, she added, likely because the typical “foodraisers” weren’t able to take place during lockdown this past spring.
+The CCBP relies on grants and donations to serve the children that receive bags of food each weekend during the school year.
 The program accepts food donations of single-serve items (no peanut butter or items with peanut butter as an ingredient) and monetary donations through CFA’s online donation platform.
 CLICK HERE to make a donation.

 Find out more at the Cambria County Backpack Project Facebook page.